 Keep that in mind when looking ahead and planning out what might be.
 Don’t forget to consider the quality of your life in being free.

-Of course with so many not living freely, it is natural to only look ahead, not realizing what has been lost in the here and now.
+Of course with so many not living freely, it is natural only to look ahead, not realizing what has been lost in the here and now.
 And in looking ahead with only profit and comfort in mind, only further reduces and limits choices available to embrace in one’s life.

-Expand the Possible Answers by Releasing Judgement
+Expand Your Possible Answers

-In Taoism we know there is always a third answer: Release!
+In Taoism, we know there is always a third answer: Release!
 You can walk away, Start fresh,

 To live is always to include release in order to make room for your next step ahead.